 EFL - ESL activities and games for teaching introductions

 A collection of ESL activities and resources for teaching introductions to beginners (A1).
 This lesson plan serves as an excellent first lesson/ice-breaker and includes suggested board work, as well as some fun and practical ESL classroom activities and games.
 The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.

 Lead-in activity/Board work

 Use the sample ESL board work below as a lead-in activity to introduce the students to the target language.
 These boards are colour-coded to give you an idea of the teacher-student interaction.
 Any text in blue is an opportunity to elicit a response from the class.

 This fun ESL role-play activity gives the students the chance to practice the new language.
 In groups of three, the students come to the front of the class to act out the dialogue.
 You can leave the board work up to help the students remember the dialogue.

 This group ESL speaking activity idea gives students the chance to practice getting information and answering questions.
 Begin by writing the following prompts on the board:

 In pairs, or moving around the class, students take turns getting this information from another student.